 Recognizing that there is a need for global broadband mobile-satellite communications and that part of this need could be met by allowing ESIMs to communicate with space stations of the FSS, the Radio Regulations (see RR.
-No. 5.527A) provide for ESIMs to communicate with geostationary (GSO) FSS space stations in the frequency bands 19.7-20.2 GHz (space-to-Earth) and 29.5-30.0 GHz (Earth-to-space) under certain conditions, which are specified in Resolution 156 (WRC-15).
+No. 5.527A, No. 5.517A) provide for ESIMs to communicate with geostationary (GSO) FSS space stations in the frequency bands and conditions identified.